-The parent company's balance sheet is mainly influenced by shares in affiliated companies amounting to \in 1,105.0 million (prior year: \in 405.0 million) as well as by investments of \in 36.7 million (prior year: \in 106.7 million).
+The parent company's balance sheet is mainly influenced by shares in affiliated companies amounting to \notin 1,105.0 million (prior year: \notin 405.0 million) as well as by investments of \notin 36.7 million (prior year: \notin 106.7 million).

-Additions to shares in affiliated companies totaled € 700 million and resulted from a voluntary contribution to capital reserves of 1&1 Internet AG.
+Additions to shares in affiliated companies totaled \in 700 million and resulted from a voluntary contribution to capital reserves of 1&1 Internet AG.